wsoaresfilho/bikers-app/README.md

 ## Application flow

-Your application must have the following flow:
+The application must have the following flow:
 * Help message must be closed by default, when user clicks on the link the content should be opened as an accordion
 * User Registration and Bikers are always visible - On the user registration form, your application should add the new biker in question on the table below it,